- This event has passed.

 UCI School of Biological Sciences

-Why does our memory decline with age (and can we do anything about it)?
+(and can we do anything about it)?

 Memory complaints are the most common cognitive concern of individuals as they age, and it’s no wonder people are worried about it.
 Problems with memory are a hallmark feature of Alzheimer’s disease and other forms of dementia.
 That being said, occasional memory lapses are normal, even when we’re young.
 However, lapses in memory become more common as we age, even when there are no clinical signs of dementia.